FAQ| IR

 8. A person who is determined to undermine the independence of the BOD due to other interests with the Company or who is otherwise unable to faithfully perform his/her duties as an outside director

-Balance between Checks and Cooperation
+Balance between Checks and Collaboration

-S-OIL establishes sound and transparent corporate governance led by the BOD and sub-committees (Board of Audit Committee (BAC), Compensation Committee (CC), and ODCRC), ensuring the balance between checks and cooperation.
-A majority of directors are appointed as outside directors who have been vetted for independence according to S-OIL's internal principle.
-An independent outside director has been serving the role of BOD Chairman since 2015, and all members except for the CEO who is an inside director are non-standing directors.
-This ensures decisions are made in a way that maximizes the value of stakeholders based on objective and independent operation of the BOD to oversee and check the management activities and performances of the CEO and the Company.
-S-OIL makes sure that the BOD meeting participation rate of each director stays over 75% annually barring exceptional circumstances so that checks and cooperation can be achieved through active participation of directors.
+S-OIL establishes sound and transparent corporate governance led by the BOD and its committees, ensuring a balance between checks and collaboration.
+The majority of directors are appointed as outside directors who have been vetted for independence according to S-OIL's internal policy.
+An independent outside director has served as the chairman of the BOD since 2015, and all members except for the CEO who is an inside director are non-standing directors.
+This ensures decisions are made in a manner that maximizes value for various stakeholders based on the objective and independent functioning of the BOD to oversee and check the management activities and performances of the CEO and the Company.
+The Company makes sure the BOD meeting participation rate of each director stays over 75% annually barring exceptional circumstances so that checks and collaboration can be achieved through active participation of directors.
 In addition, the BAC, which is comprised entirely of outside directors, evaluates general matters relating to management activities and the operational status of the Internal Accounting Management System, and receives reports on internal audit performance.
-S-OIL prohibits its outside directors from serving as directors of two or more companies in addition to the Company, and all outside directors fulfil this requirement.

 Charter of Corporate Governance